K4zuki/pipico-micropython-scpi/micropython/doc/markdown/TITLE.md

 #### Description {-}

 This document is an API reference for an SCPI-ish device implemented on Raspberry Pi Pico or any RP2040 based microcontroller boards.
-The device has programmed as a library for Micropython.
+The device has programmed as Micropython library.

 The RP2040 microcontroller has 2x I2C, 2x SPI, 2x UART, 16x PWM and 4x ADC peripherals multiplexed to 30x GPIOs.
 In this implementation GPIO is limited down to 9, and there is no command for UART.